 Everyday Usage of The Word ‘Gothic’

-Modern readers and critics have begun to think of “Gothic literature” as referring to any story that uses an elaborate setting, combined with supernatural or super-evil forces against an innocent protagonist.
-The contemporary understanding is similar, but has widened to include a variety of genres, such as “paranormal” and “horror.”
+Modern readers and critics have begun to think of “Gothic literature” as any story that uses an elaborate, opulent setting, combined with supernatural or super-evil forces against an innocent main character.
+We also associate Gothic with Goths, who are pale, wear a lot of black, and reject mainstream culture as default.